 Type 2 Diabetes is a serious – and growing – health epidemic in the U.S. and worldwide.
-According to a large-scale study published in Sept 2015 in the Journal of the American Medical Association (JAMA), over half of all U.S. adults has either Pre-Diabetes or Type 2 Diabetes, and nearly 1/3 of those with Type 2 Diabetes are undiagnosed, and close to 90% of those with Pre-Diabetes don’t even know it yet.
+According to the Journal of the American Medical Association (JAMA), over half of all U.S. adults has either Pre-Diabetes or Type 2 Diabetes, nearly 1/3 of those with Type 2 Diabetes are undiagnosed, and close to 90% of those with Pre-Diabetes don’t even know it yet.

 Pre-diabetes is defined as a 90-day-average blood sugar of 5.7% to 6.4% – as measured by a glycosylated hemoglobin (hbA1C) test – and/or a fasting blood sugar (aka fasting blood glucose or fasting plasma glucose) of 100 mg/dL to 125 mg/dL, and/or a 2-hour post-meal blood sugar (aka 2-hour postprandial or 2HPP) of 140 mg/dL to 199 mg/dL.

 Pre-Diabetes is a mid-level stage in the progression of Diabetes.
 Meaning, when someone is diagnosed as being Pre-Diabetic, their body’s difficulties with blood sugar management have been developing for many years.
-The good news is, it is much easier to turn things around and regain optimal health at this point than it is once it reaches the full-blown Type 2 Diabetes level (though that is reversible too!)
+The good news is, it is much easier to turn things around and regain optimal health at this point than it is once it reaches the full-blown Type 2 Diabetes level (but that is reversible too!)

-And although it is completely preventable in almost all cases, under the current Standard of Care the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed with an hbA1C of 6.5% or more, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.
+And although it is completely preventable in almost all cases, under the current Standard of Care, the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed as an hbA1C of 6.5% or more, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.